AdobeDocs/experience-manager-64.en/help/sites-administering/ssl-by-default.md

 ![chlimage_1-341](assets/chlimage_1-341.png)

+>[NOTE!]
+>
+>If the **Configure HTTPS** alert is not present in the Inbox, you can navigate directly to the HTTPS Wizard by going to *<http://serveraddress:serverport/libs/granite/security/content/sslConfig.html?item=configuration%2fconfiguressl&_charset_=utf-8>*

-A service user called **ssl-service **has been created for this feature.
+A service user called **ssl-service** has been created for this feature.
 Once you open the alert, you will be guided through the follwing configuration wizard:

 1. First, set up the Store Credentials.
 These are the credentials for the **ssl-service** system user's key store that will contain the private key and trust store for the HTTPS listener.